 What is Industrial Hygiene?

 OSHA has developed and mandated many health requirements in more than six million U.S. workplaces.
-These requirements include air contaminants and chemical, biological, physical, and ergonomic hazards.
+These requirements include air contaminants as well as chemical, biological, physical, and ergonomic hazards.
 For more specific information regarding the OSHA Requirements for Industrial Hygiene related topics see the General Industry Standards.

 The Samplings SRCO Performs:

-Asbestos Sampling, Hexavalent Chromium Sampling, Total Dust Sampling, Lead Sampling, Silica Sampling, Carbon Monoxide Sampling, Noise Sampling, Respirable Dust Sampling, Industrial Mold Sampling
+Asbestos Sampling, Hexavalent Chromium Sampling, Total Dust Sampling, Lead Sampling, Silica Sampling, Carbon Monoxide Sampling, Noise Sampling, Respirable Dust Sampling, Industrial Mold Sampling, Beryllium Sampling, Formaldehyde Sampling, VOCs Sampling

 Our hygienists take a sample of the air/material and write a report explaining the results of the sampling and recommendations for abatement.
 This report is then provided to the company.